 Premera’s medical plans do not cover all health care expenses and include limitations and exclusions.
-Please refer to your benefit booklet to determine which services are covered and to what extent.
+Please sign in and refer to your benefit booklet to determine which services are covered and to what extent.
 The following is a partial list of services and supplies that are generally not covered.
 However, your plan may contain exceptions to this list based on state mandates, essential health benefits, or the plan design purchased.

 Did you know that the following tests and treatments are often not needed and may be harmful to your health?